Monatric/odin-chess/README.md

 - e8c8

+To promote a pawn:

+- f7f8
+- This will prompt the user to select between 1-4, indicating each piece corresponding to the number.

-For captures, promotions, and checks, it is all the same.
+For captures and and checks, it is all the same.
 No additional symbols; just the source and destination coordinates.

 ### Game options